micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 9.md

 And she gave the king one hundred and twenty talents of gold, spices in great abundance, and precious stones; there never were any spices such as those the queen of Sheba gave to King Solomon.

 ###### 10
-Also, the servants of Hiram and the servants of Solomon, who brought gold from Ophir, brought [^a]algum wood and precious stones.
+Also, the servants of Hiram and the servants of Solomon, who brought gold from Ophir, brought algum wood and precious stones.

 ###### 11
-And the king made walkways _of_ the [^b]algum wood for the house of the Lord and for the king's house, also harps and stringed instruments for singers; and there were none such _as these_ seen before in the land of Judah.
+And the king made walkways _of_ the algum wood for the house of the Lord and for the king's house, also harps and stringed instruments for singers; and there were none such _as these_ seen before in the land of Judah.

 ###### 12
 Now King Solomon gave to the queen of Sheba all she desired, whatever she asked, _much more_ than she had brought to the king.
 So she turned and went to her own country, she and her servants. ## Solomon's Great Wealth